Park Hill, Sheffield: Design

 The 995 Park Hill flats and maisonettes, three pubs and 31 shops were built in four ranges linked by bridges across the upper decks.
 The ranges were canted at obtuse angles to maximise the panoramic views across the city and the southern Pennines.
 The stair columns and lifts were placed at each turn.
 There were two service lifts capable of elevating maintenance vehicles.

 The site is steeply sloping (gradient 1 in 10), enabling the designers to maintain a constant roof level though the buildings ranged from four to 13 storeys.
 There were access roadways 10 ft on every third storey; these serviced a one-storey flat beneath and a two-storey maisonette on that level and on the level above.
 The horizontal design repeated itself every three bays, centred on a H-frame that carried the services and stair columns.
 Each of these units contained a one-bedroom flat, a two-bedroom flat, a two-bedroom maisonette and a three-bedroom maisonette, and stair columns.
 The kitchens and bathrooms were vertically aligned, allowing simple ducting for services and the Garchey waste disposal system.

 Construction is of an exposed concrete frame with a progression of purple, terracotta, light red and cream brick curtain walling.
 However, as a result of weathering and soot-staining from passing trains, few people realise this and assume the building to be constructed entirely from concrete.

 The concept of the flats was described as streets in the sky.
-There were four street decks, wide enough for milk floats, had large numbers of front doors opening onto them.
+There were four street decks, wide enough for milk floats, with large numbers of front doors opening onto them.
 This was a key concept of the design.
 Each deck of the structure, except the top one, has direct access to ground level at some point on the sloping site.

-The shopping facilities, known as The Pavement were provided on the lowest part of the site, there were four public houses (pubs): The Earl George on The Pavement, The Link and the Scottish Queen on Gilbert Row, and the Parkway on Hague Row.
+The shopping facilities, known as The Pavement, were provided on the lowest part of the site.
+There were four pubs: The Earl George on The Pavement, The Link and the Scottish Queen on Gilbert Row, and the Parkway on Hague Row.